 - Time – Setting up H-Point tool is time consuming as it requires strict adherence to process as per standards.
-Manually measuring is again a tedious work and thus at ASI, we use CMM for taking accurate, easy & rapid measurement once the manikin is set.
+Manually measuring is again a tedious work and thus at Advanced Structures, we use CMM for taking accurate, easy & rapid measurement once the manikin is set.
 CAD output data from CMM is further helpful in obtaining other vehicle dimensions which can directly be used in complete vehicle CAD model.

 Advanced Structures India Pvt Ltd is an independent automotive product development company based out of Bangalore, India with operations in India, China and US.
 Above is a blog entry from our engineers about H-Point Measurement.
 We can be contacted on email@example.com for business enquiries and firstname.lastname@example.org for open positions.